-A Misusing a lithium-ion battery may cause it to get hot, rupture, or ignite and cause serious injury; or result in loss of performance and shortened life.
+Misusing a lithium-ion battery may cause it to get hot, rupture, or ignite and cause serious injury; or result in loss of performance and shortened life.

 The KXBT2 battery pack weighs only 4.8 oz, and can provide up to 8 hours of typical transceive operation and up to 10 W power output.
-To ensure safe operation, please take a moment to read the information sheet supplied with the battery.
+To ensure safe operation, read the supplied battery information.